Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 == Changelog ==
 = 2025.11.05    - version 1.13.1 =
 * Enhancement   - Added the option to set a custom shipping description for each shipping method.
+* Enhancement   - Added a new 'Logo color mode' setting, allowing you to choose between light or dark mode for the Dintero logos displayed in the checkout.
 * Tweak         - Updated Web SDK to the latest version.

 = 2025.10.08    - version 1.13.0 =